ssc20/obsidian_shuo/Obsidian Vault/Spaces/Home/CS50/CS50 Notes.md

 - now what we're doing though is is `fread`:
 	- reading `sizeof(int)`  times `10` bytes of information
 	- *sizeof(int)* being 4 (the size of an integer in C)
-	- we'reading 40 bytes of information from the file `ptr`
+	- we're adding 40 bytes of information from the file `ptr`
 		- then storing those 40 bytes somewhere where we have set aside 40 bytes of memory
 		- we have done that by declaring the array `arr`
 			- (*we have created an array of integers, size 10, so 4 * 10 = 40*)
 	- recall from the video on pointers that name of an array is really just a pointer to the 1st element
 	- when we pass `arr` there, we are just passing as a pointer
-- similarly, we can also do this -- where don't need to save our buffer on the stack
+- similarly, we can also do this -- where we don't need to save our buffer on the stack
 - we can dynamically allocate a buffer using `malloc`
 	- (drawing from the heap though, not the stack)
 	- !
 It's still a buffer, btw